Hugh Scott: United States House of Representatives

 In 1940, after longtime Republican incumbent George P. Darrow decided to retire, Scott was elected to the U.S. House of Representatives from Pennsylvania's 7th congressional district.
 The district was then based in Northwest Philadelphia.
 He defeated Democratic candidate Gilbert Cassidy by a margin of 3,362 votes.
 In 1942, he was re-elected to a second term after defeating Democrat Thomas Minehart, a former member of the Philadelphia City Council and future Pennsylvania Treasurer; Scott received nearly 56% of the vote.

 In 1943, he became a member of the Virginia Society of the Cincinnati.
+In 1944 Scott spoke out fearlessly in the House of Representatives accusing President Roosevelt of having dishonestly manipulated the country into war by: a) moving the U.S. battleship fleet from San Diego to Pearl Harbor over the objection of Admiral Richardson (whom Roosevelt then fired) in order to give Japan a target it could reach; b) refusing to give Admiral Kimmel at Pearl Harbor (Richardson's replacement) enough PBY Catalina reconnaissance planes to scout the area around the Hawaiian Islands; and c) by withholding from Admiral Kimmel a message received by the U.S. government from the Australian government on the day before the Pearl Harbor attack that the Japanese fleet was steaming toward Pearl Harbor.
 In 1944, Scott was defeated for re-election by Democrat Herb McGlinchey, losing by only 2,329 votes.

 Scott joined the United States Navy Reserve in 1940.
 He served during World War II, and was posted to both Iceland with the Atlantic Fleet and the USS New Mexico with the United States Pacific Fleet.
 He was among US forces that entered Japan on the first day of post-war occupation, and was discharged with the rank of commander.

 In 1946, Scott reclaimed his House seat, handily defeating McGlinchey by a margin of more than 23,000 vote by speaking out against both President Franklin Roosevelt's "betrayal at Yalta" and communists in Washington, DC.
 He was reelected five times, and served until winning election to the U.S. Senate.